Opinion | We’ve reached 200,000 deaths. Our response has gotten even worse than it was at 100,000.

 I could not have imagined a day when health officials and doctors would join together and ask the public to disregard the CDC.

 Yet, this is what happened when the CDC came out with its nonsensical guidelines that implied asymptomatic people don’t need to be tested for covid-19.
-We later learned that the guidelines were reportedly advanced not by expert scientists at the agency but by political appointees outside of the CDC.
+We later learned that the guidelines were reportedly advanced not by expert scientists at the agency but by political appointees outside the CDC.
 The guidelines were reversed, but after causing much confusion.
-This incident, plus reports of political meddling with CDC’s hallowed scientific publications and the sudden retraction of its guidance on aerosol transmission, has seriously eroded its credibility and effectiveness.
+This incident, plus reports of political meddling with the CDC’s hallowed scientific publications and the sudden retraction of its guidance on aerosol transmission, has seriously eroded its credibility and effectiveness.

 What’s to be done?